Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 If your ice maker is working properly, your issue is probably elsewhere.
 However, if your ice maker is not making ice, check if the water supply line or valve is frozen.
 You may also need a professional ice machine repair service to resolve this issue, especially if it involves dealing with toxic coolant.

 This issue usually occurs if your fridge needs a more involved repair.
-If it needs a major clean out, or there’s an issue with the coolant or another malfunction, the evaporator coils get too cold, freezing other parts of your fridge, including the supply line.
+If it needs a major clean-out or there’s an issue with the coolant or another malfunction, the evaporator coils get too cold, freezing other parts of your fridge, including the supply line.

 Solution:

-1. Look for a frozen water line.
+- Look for a frozen water line.

-2. Defrost your fridge (see instructions below).
+- Defrost your fridge (see instructions below).

-3. Turn the temperature setting down (maintain an internal temperature of 40 degrees Fahrenheit or less).
+- Turn the temperature setting down (maintain an internal temperature of 40 degrees Fahrenheit or less).

 3. Frost Buildup

 There may be too much ice buildup inside your refrigerator, which means you’ll need to defrost it.
 If you’ve ruled out causes like a seal issue and opening the fridge too often or for too long, there may be another cause.
 If too much ice builds up in your refrigerator, it will limit its ability to maintain a consistent temperature.
 The FDA recommends keeping your refrigerator at 40 degrees Fahrenheit or less for optimal food safety.
-So, if you’re dealing with too much frost in your fridge, here are the steps to follow:

 Solution:

-1. Fully defrost the refrigerator.
+- Fully defrost the refrigerator.
 Check out our detailed instructions on how to clean your fridge properly.

-4. Put down a towel to catch the water.
+- Put down a towel to catch the water.

-5. Unplug the appliance for 8 to 12 hours.
+- Unplug the appliance for 8 to 12 hours.

 4. Broken Seal